codetojoy/easter_eggs_for_java_loom/egg_8_structured_concurrency_custom/README.md

 * this egg illustrates structured concurrency
 * create N tasks
     - use a custom StructuredTaskScope to define success when X tasks complete
-    - this is highly contrived and ridiculous
+    - this is highly contrived and NOT production-ready
 * TODO
     - add behaviour to stop when X tasks complete?
+    - what does it mean when a thread throws an exception ??

 To Build:
 ---------